-The Smith family’s home and farm was in a rural area of Madison County and upon completing high school at Huntsville Vocational School, Austin wrote a poem to his mother explaining that he did not want to farm and had ambitions to lead a different life.
-He joined the Army Air corps and served in the Philippines during WWII.
+The Smith family’s home and farm was in a rural area of Madison County and upon completing high school at Huntsville Vocational School , Austin wrote a poem to his mother explaining that he did not want to farm and had ambitions to lead a different life.
+He joined the Army Air Corps and served in the Philippines during WWII.
 When returning home he attended the University of Arkansas as a pre med student.
 In 1948 he married Margaret L. King.
 The union lasted until his death 56 years later.
-The couple had two children, a son and daughter.
+The couple had 2 children, a son and a daughter.

 In 1985 Dr. Smith suffered a stroke, necessitating retirement.
 In all this time he had missed only 3 days of work having served 31 years as Huntsville’s leading physician.

 In 1993 Dr. Smith received recognition as Outstanding Citizen from the Chamber of Commerce and he and Mrs. Smith were honored as Grand Marshals in the Christmas parade.
 Earlier the Hospital Auxiliary presented him with a Service Award.